Dubbing styles explained: lip-sync, voiceover & narration

 Bottom line

 Dubbing is a tailored decision you make, not a one-size fix.
-Whether you want cinematic immersion, scalable clarity, or regional familiarity – there’s an approach (or hybrid) that fits your story, your audience and your budget.
+Whether you want cinematic immersion, scalable clarity, or regional familiarity – there’s an approach (or hybrid approach) that fits your story, your audience and your budget.

-Want to see how AI and human expertise blend to power the perfect dub?
+Want to see how artificial intelligence and human craft blend to power the perfect dub?
+Let’s start your content’s global conversation.

 Abby Schachter